ixanza/Equanimity/README.md

   - Inns : Enabled
   - Player Houses : Enabled

+### LOTD : The Curator's Tracker (Preference)
+- Settings → Mod Settings :
+  - Live Another Life Config : Pick according to the start you decide
+  - Helgen Reborn Config : Pick according to whichever option you choose in the quest.
+You don't have to do it now

 ### Lucien (Preference)

 - If you use a player name thats in this selection, Lucien will call you by this name